vibora-io/vibora/docs/schemas/fields.md

 `Field(required=False)`

-2) **load_from** -> Sometimes is useful to deal with friendly names inside a schema but to ofuscate them outside outside your app, by using the `load_from` parameter you can specify where to load this field from or even load two different fields from the same key.
+2) **load_from** -> Sometimes is useful to deal with friendly names inside a schema but to obfuscate them outside outside your app, by using the `load_from` parameter you can specify where to load this field from or even load two different fields from the same key.